djalbat/reaction/README.md

 - Contexts
 - Mounting and unmounting

 Contexts are handled differently.
-React elements cam only pass down a context to child elements, and those child elements can only receive a context, in its entirety.
+React elements can only pass down a context to child elements, and those child elements can only receive a context, in its entirety.
 However, the current context is available as `this.context` when the `getChildContext()` method is invoked, or passed as the second argument of the `getChildContext()` method in the case of component functions, so you can make programmatic decisions about what context to pass down to children.

 ## Things that are deliberately not supported